|

 5. minion

-a servile or fawning dependant
+a servile or fawning dependent

 The merciless Macdonwald --